hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/630_i_sharat_chakravarty.md

 heard about him, having read a Hymn on Shri Ramakrishna composed by the disciple.

-Swamiji also had come to know that the disciple used to visit Nâg Mahâshaya, a foremost devotee of Shri Ramakrishna.[1](#fn1)
+Swamiji also had come to know that the disciple used to visit Nāg Mahāshaya, a foremost devotee of Shri Ramakrishna.[1](#fn1)

 When the disciple prostrated himself before him and took his seat, Swamiji addressed him in Sanskrit and asked him about Nag Mahashaya and